Georg Bätzing: Positions

 In March 2022, in an interview with Bunte, he stated that sex outside of marriage is not a sin and that same-sex relationships are "OK if it's done in fidelity and responsibility".

 In May 2022, Bätzing expressed disappointment that Pope Francis had not changed the teachings of the Catholic Church regarding homosexuality and women's ordination.
 Citing the public departure of Andreas Sturm, the former vicar general of the Diocese of Speyer who had left the Roman Catholic Church to join the German Old Catholic Church, Bätzing said that he too would consider leaving the church if he "got the impression that nothing would ever change."

 In November 2022, Bätzing spoke at a news conference at the end of a week of talks between Pope Francis and Vatican officials on one side, and all of Germany's bishops on the other.
 Their focus was on the progressive Synodal Path, a series of conferences of the Catholic Church in Germany to discuss a range of contemporary theological and organizational questions concerning the Catholic Church, as well as possible reactions to the sexual abuse crisis in the Catholic Church in Germany.
 "As far as the ordination of women is concerned, for example, (the Vatican's) view is very clear, that the question is closed.
-But the question exists and it has to elaborated and discussed," Bätzing said.
-"All these questions are on the table (of the German Synodal Path) and all attempts of cancel them will not have success," he said.
+But the question exists and it has to be elaborated on and discussed," Bätzing said.
+"All these questions are on the table (of the German Synodal Path) and all attempts to cancel them will not have success," he said.
 "Popes have tried to say the question (of women priests) is closed but the fact is that the question exists.
 Many young women say 'a church that refuses all of this cannot be my church in the long run.'"

+In late August 2024, a week before the 2024 Thuringian state election, Georg Bätzing stated, that Christians could not vote for political parties like the Alternative for Germany.